ln191/Delegate_Event_Lambda_Ex/BankBalance_Lambda_version/README.md

 - It´s used when a function is short and can be in one or two lines of code
 - It´s makes the code easier to read
 - Lambda is defined using `=>` operator
-- There are two type of Lambda expresions
+- There are two types of Lambda expresions
 	- Expression Lambda
 	- Statement Lambda